SoniReddyMaram/Learning-the-CSS-Box-Model-by-Building-a-Rothko-Painting/README.md

 This project is a homage to **Mark Rothko**, whose abstract paintings are renowned for their emotive use of color and simplicity.
 It is intended as a creative exercise in using HTML and CSS to emulate a modern art style.

 ## License
-This project is open-source and available for modification and distribution under the **freecodecamp**.
+This project is open-source and available for modification and distribution under the **freecodecamp/SoniReddyMaram**.

 Feel free to experiment with the code and create your own Rothko-inspired digital artwork!